seandenigris/XML-Parser/repository/XML-Parser.package/XMLDeclarationNode.class/README.md

-This is a generic class to represent markup declarations in the internal subset.
-Each subclass represents a specific kind of declaration.
+This is an abstract class for markup declaration nodes in the internal subset.